 Now, finally, visiting Sarajevo is so much easier since Wizziar opened the route there from Budapest (the flight time is less than 1 hour and the tickets are really affordable, starting at 10€ one way).
 When looking for cheap flights I always use either SkyScanner or Momondo as I find them the best websites for searching flights.
 Click for each link to check them out and look for your flights to Sarajevo!

 If you fly to Sarajevo getting to the center might be easy or might be a bit challenging but still doable, everything depends on the timing.
 I recently did both of these options.
-There is the direct bus connecting the airport with Bascarsija and the hours should match the flights time.
+There is a direct bus connecting the airport with Bascarsija and the hours should match the flights time.
 The bus stop is on the right side when you exit the airport and the ticket costs 5 marks one way / 8 marks return.

 If there is no bus to serve your flight (that’s what happened to me when I was departing) you can take the trolleybus no. 103 from Trg Austrije (the park across the Latin Bridge) in the direction to Dobrinja.
 The ticket costs 1,60 mark and can be bought in the newsstand (important: you can’t use the same ticket as for the tram, you need to buy a special trolleybus ticket).

 Your stop for the airport is the 18th one, called Dobrinja III.
 From there it’s some 10-15 minutes walking to the airport.
-I highly recommend downloading “maps.me” application for your mobile phone with offline map and using it to see which bus stop is yours and how to get to the airport – for me it worked perfectly fine!
+I highly recommend downloading “maps.me” application for your mobile phone with an offline map and using it to see which bus stop is yours and how to get to the airport – for me it worked perfectly fine!

-If you take the bus to Sarajevo you might arrive to either the main bus station (in the center, close to AVAZ tower), from where you can get to the Old Town with tram no. 1 from in front of the nearby train station or tram no 3. which is 5 minutes walk away at Zmaja od Bosne street, the tram ticket is 1,60 mark and can be bought in the newsstand) or the bus station in Lukavica – East Sarajevo (Istocno Sarajevo) that is part of Republika Srpska.
+If you take the bus to Sarajevo you might arrive to either the main bus station (in the center, close to AVAZ tower), from where you can get to the Old Town with tram no. 1 from in front of the nearby train station or tram no 3. which is 5 minutes walk away at Zmaja od Bosne Street, the tram ticket is 1,60 mark and can be bought in the newsstand) or the bus station in Lukavica – East Sarajevo (Istocno Sarajevo) that is part of Republika Srpska.
 Most of the buses from Belgrade (Serbia) as well as some buses from Montenegro are served by the station in East Sarajevo.
 To get there from the center / Bascarsija you need to take the trolleybus no. 103 (like to the airport) to the last stop and then walk some 5-10 minutes to Lukavica.
 Again, “maps.me” are highly recommended!